 Keit was founded in 2012 as a spin-out from the Science and Technology Facilities Council (STFC) and European Space Agency Business Incubation Centre (ESA-BIC) in Harwell, UK.
 Investing in technology hardware development requires a commitment to and understanding of the development and commercial challenges of introducing new technology to established industries.
-Keit has been fortunate to attract investment from a selection of strong, committed and supportive investors, which has enabled us to develop a promising technology into a world-beating product.
+Keit has been fortunate to attract investment from a selection of strong, committed and supportive investors, which has enabled us to launch a promising technology into the global marketplace.

 Longwall specialises in venture capital for science, engineering and healthcare start ups.
 Based at the Harwell Campus, Oxfordshire, the Longwall team manage two funds, the £30m Oxford Technology Enterprise Capital Fund and the £40m Longwall Ventures Enterprise Capital Fund.